NishantSinghChandel/reactjs-component-generator/README.md

 $ rg
 ```

-**Note**: Names can be inputted in any format (slug-case, camelCase, PascalCase, UPPERCASE, lowercase etc.).
+**Note**: Names can be given in any format (slug-case, camelCase, PascalCase, UPPERCASE, lowercase etc.).

 #### functional component